How Sampling Impacts the Robustness of Stochastic Neural Networks: Additional information on datasets, models and training

 \subsection{Models trained on FashionMNIST}

 For training the BNN and IM we used the exact same hyperparameters.
-First, we assumed a standard normal prior decomposed as matrix variate normal distributions for the BNN and respectively added a Kullback-Leibler distance to a standard matrix variate normal distribution as a regularization for the infinite mixture model.
-We used the provided training and test data split by torchvision.
+First, we assumed a standard normal prior decomposed as matrix variate normal distributions for the BNN and approximated the posterior distribution via maximizing the evidence lower bound (ELBO).
+For the IM we added a Kullback-Leibler distance from the trained parameter distribution to a standard matrix variate normal distribution as a regularization term.
 For both models we used a batch size of 100 and trained for 50 epochs with Adam~\citep{adam} and an initial learning rate of $0.001$.
 To leverage the difference between IM and BNN we used 5 samples to approximate the expectation in the ELBO/IM-objective.
+We used the same learning rate, batch size, optimizer and amount of epochs for training the stochastic input networks.
+During a forward pass in training we created and used five noisy versions of each input, where the noise was drawn from a centered Gaussian distribution with variance $0.05$ or $0.1$ and the average prediction was fed into the cross-entropy loss.